 A New Legend to Be Told: Lightshow Max 500 in Innsbruck

-Year 2019 marks the 500th anniversary of the death of Emperor Maximilian I, and there will be a series of events in Tyrol commemorating him.
+The year 2019 marks the 500th anniversary of the death of Emperor Maximilian I, and there will be a series of events in Tyrol commemorating him.
 Starting from 20 Nov 2018, the 3D ‘Lightshow Max 500′ goes live on the inner facades of the Hofburg (Imperial Palace) in Innsbruck.
 The Hofburg was built by Emperor Maximilian I and through Dürer’s watercolors we can see its original late Gothic style.

 The magnificent ‘Lightshow Max 500′ tells the story of Emperor Maximilian I in an innovative way, combining the elements of light, sound and drama.
 Even the emperor would have been thrilled by its wonder!
 A sneak peak of the “time tunnel” can be found here.

 The ‘Lightshow Max 500′ is produced by Lichttapete and runs till 20 Jan 2019.
 Each screening lasts about 20 minutes.
-Tickets to the light show are available here!

 Emperor Max’s Legacy